Inflectra/rapise-documentation/docs/Guide/options_dialog.md

 ![options.dialog.settings](./img/options_dialog5.png)

+* **API Callback Timeout**: Defaults to 10000.
+Number of milliseconds to wait when doing [Before-Request and After-Response REST Callbacks](rest_web_service.md#before-request-and-after-response-rest-callbacks).
+The timeout applies to each callback call individually.
 * **Always use Test.sstest**: Defaults to **False**.
 If set to **True**, the test file name is set to `Test.sstest` rather than `<test folder name>.sstest`.
 This may be useful in rare cases when your testing framework has deep nested structure, you have very long file names and need to fit into 260 chars of Windows `MAX_PATH` limit.
 * **AutoReloadModifiedFiles**: If set to **True**, any files you modify outside of Rapise are automatically reloaded in Rapise.
 * **Confirm Object Removal**: Ask when deleting object form the [Object Tree](object_tree.md).